dombrant/100-days-of-code/r1-log.md

 ### R1D86 (May 6th, 2018)
 Today I refactored some small parts of my random cli.
 I also made some changes to my get module (including choosing a name for it), which is a simple HTTP get API that returns a promise.
 I created a GitHub repo for it.

+### R1D87 (May 15th, 2018)
+Today I made some consolidations in my list of programming topics to learn.
+I added in some of my upcoming projects, so that I know at what points to switch off between learning something and working on a project.